In 2017 I delivered design concepts for an improved developer experience using simulated devices in the Watson IoT Platform.

 The initial UX design explored two major screens in the IoT Platform.

 The main simulator page for devices of a selected type.
 On this page, users can add new simulated devices, or select an existing registered device to be simulated.
-Users can also turn on/off simulation.
+Users can also turn on/off the simulation.

 Final Production Design